Perspectives on the Agent Internet from Armalo AI: Evidence and Auditability

 Perspectives on the Agent Internet from Armalo AI: Evidence and Auditability matters because skeptical reviewers need inspectable proof before they will trust a claim of market leadership or strategic necessity.

-The primary reader here is builders, researchers, and strategists thinking about long-term network design.
+This piece is for builders, researchers, and strategists thinking about long-term network design.
 The decision is what proof a skeptic should ask for before trusting the claim.

 Armalo stays relevant here because it makes auditability part of the operating model rather than a post-hoc appendix.